AadhithyaPrakash/DishWise/README.md

 - *RandomizedSearchCV*: A tool for optimizing hyperparameters effectively.
 - *OneAPI*: The star technology that enhances performance and scalability.

-## Why we choose OneAPI?
+## Why did we choose OneAPI?

 OneAPI is a powerful tool for machine learning projects that can help developers achieve better performance and code portability.
-With its optimized libraries, performance tools, and unified programming model, OneAPI can speed up training and improve inference performance, while simplifying development by enabling developers to write code that can run on different hardware platforms.
+With its optimized libraries, performance tools, and unified programming model, OneAPI can speed up training and improve inference performance.
+It also simplifies development by enabling developers to write code that can run on different hardware platforms.

 ### Its key benefits include:
-- *Accelerating training* on hardware accelerators, such as GPUs or FPGAs.
+- *Accelerating training* on hardware accelerators like GPUs or FPGAs.
 - *Improving inference performance* on various hardware platforms, which can reduce latency and improve throughput.
 - *Increasing code portability* by enabling developers to write code that can run on different hardware architectures.
 - *Optimizing performance* with performance tools that can help developers improve the performance of their code.